Harbaksh Singh: Post-Independence

 In May 1948, Brigadier Harbaksh Singh, Commander 163 Brigade, was ordered to advance and capture Tithwal with a view to capturing the enemy's base from where he operated towards the Handwara valley and to cut his advance from Muzzaffarabad to Gurais.
-The tribesmen were then adopting guerilla warfare to infiltrate the Kashmir Valley.
+The tribesmen were then adopting guerrilla warfare to infiltrate the Kashmir Valley.

 On the night of 16 May, Brigadier Harbaksh Singh, leading his troops on foot, made a rapid advance through a very difficult terrain, including the crossing of the 11,000-ft.
 Nastachur Pass, and completely surprised the enemy who broke and withdrew in confusion and panic in all directions.
 Tithwal was thus captured on 23 May.
 The success of the operations was to a very great extent due to his personal leadership.

 During the subsequent consolidation at Tithwal, when the enemy concentrated a stronger force and brought heavy fire to bear with numerous counter-attacks, Brigadier Harbaksh Singh visited every position placing troops on the ground and was frequently under enemy fire.
 To keep himself in touch with Divisional HQ he made frequent trips on foot unmindful of the danger of being ambushed as the line of communication was still exposed to enemy infiltration.

 During these operations, Brigadier Harbaksh Singh showed gallantry and courage of a very high order and his personal appearance in forward posts, without regard for personal safety, considerably cheered the defenders.

 After the Kashmir operations, he went on to serve as the Deputy Commandant of the Indian Military Academy, at the western command headquarters, director of infantry at the Army headquarters, and in 1957 attended a course at the Imperial Defence College (now Royal College of Defence Studies) in the United Kingdom.
 In January 1959, he became the first foreign officer to go on attachment with German Army's first division to be raised after their disbandment at the end of World War II.

 He returned to India to take over as General Officer Commanding (GOC) of the 27 Infantry Division, and later as GOC 5 Infantry Division.
 From July 1961 to October 1962, he was Chief of Staff at the Western Command headquarters.

 When the Chinese invaded NEFA and Ladakh, he was moved from Shimla to take over the command of IV Corps.
 He later became GOC XXXIII Corps.